Transport Layer responsibilities

 - Multiplexing and Demultiplexing –

-Multiplexing allows simultaneous use of different applications over a network which is running on a host.
+Multiplexing allows simultaneous use of different applications over a network that is running on a host.
 The transport layer provides this mechanism which enables us to send packet streams from various applications simultaneously over a network.
 The transport layer accepts these packets from different processes differentiated by their port numbers and passes them to the network layer after adding proper headers.
 Similarly, Demultiplexing is required at the receiver side to obtain the data coming from various processes.
 Transport receives the segments of data from the network layer and delivers it to the appropriate process running on the receiver’s machine.

 - Congestion Control –

 Congestion is a situation in which too many sources over a network attempt to send data and the router buffers start overflowing due to which loss of packets occur.
-As a result retransmission of packets from the sources increases the congestion further.
+As result retransmission of packets from the sources increases the congestion further.
 In this situation, the Transport layer provides Congestion Control in different ways.
 It uses open loop congestion control to prevent the congestion and closed loop congestion control to remove the congestion in a network once it occurred.
 TCP provides AIMD- additive increase multiplicative decrease, leaky bucket technique for congestion control.

 - Data integrity and Error correction –